jspinak/brobot/docs/docs/api/javadocs.md

 ## Maven Central Integration

+> **Note**: Version 1.1.0 will be available on Maven Central in September 2025.
+The JavaDocs are already available online.

 When you include Brobot in your project via Maven or Gradle, your IDE will automatically download and display the JavaDocs:

 ### Maven